College Green, the K2 Telephone Kiosk (Box) and the National School.

 Welcome to College Green.
 This location is a stop on the heritage and biodiversity trail around the historic parks in Bromley Town Centre.
+There is a page on College Slip and College green on the Bromley Civic Society site here, it talks about the locally famous seedsman who lived in the little cottage you can see, J.R.Pocock.

-The park was formerly a plant nursery.
-In the Victorian era it supplied both vegetables and bedding plants to the town.
-Originally it supplied vegetables and fruit for the college residents.
+In the Victorian era it supplied both vegetables and bedding plants to the town, and when it was closed in the 1980s, it had been the longest running plant nursery in London.
 The house on the alleyway is the Seedsman’s Cottage, where the gardener lived.

 Fun Fact